normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 - Implement a `ProfileFavouritesPanel` (that will be displayed within the `ProfilePanel`) that displays favourites.
 (Issue #75)
 - Implement a `setVendor` method in `VendorService` that updates an existing `Vendor` object in the datastore with the newly modified `usersWhoFaved`.
 (Issue #76)

-### **As an admin, I want to be able to delete normal user accounts so that I can remove problem users from the app.**

 Demo Tasks:

 1. Click on the `Admin` navigation link.